-- The employee is released for full or partial duty; - CADA receives satisfactory medical evidence stating that the employee will be permanently unable to return to work; - The employee informs CADA, directly or indirectly, by accepting other employment, by moving out of state, or by other means, that he or she does not intend to return to work.
+- The employee is released for full or partial duty; - CADA receives satisfactory medical evidence stating that the employee will be permanently unable to return to work; - The employee informs CADA, directly or indirectly, by accepting other employment, by moving out of state, or by other means, that he or she does not intend to return to

 Notification requirements for a work-related medical leave are the same as for medical leaves of absence that are not work related.
+Please see below re: Workers' Compensation Insurance.